- David B Riley

 Phillip sort of shrugged.
 “Beats me.
 Some guy got the signatures for me.”

 “I see.”
 She turned her notebook around so Phillip could look at it.
-“Well, a lot of people buy a million doubloon
+“Well, a lot of people buy a million doubloon policy, but

-premium.
-And you can save ten percent by paying it every six months instead of monthly.”
+you can save ten percent by paying it every six months instead of monthly.”

 “I guess I’ll go with the million.
 Me mother will like that,” he decided.